ioannisstoupis/Hello-World/README.md

 # Hello-World

-My personal repository with projects on Excel VBA, SQL, Python, and R.
+My personal repository for projects on:
+Excel VBA
+SQL
+Python
+R
 Content of the projects will be updated as progressing with language programming.